minhhn2910/fp16-fast-math/README.md

   We implemented most popular math functions with the same function signature as cuda `math.h`.
 Thus, the library can be used by simply including our header file `./include/fast_math.cuh`
 ### Supporting operation overload:
-  Because some of the older version of CUDA does not support operator overload for half2 type, the header `./include/half2_operator_overload.cuh` will help our code compiled successfully.
+  Because some of the older versions of CUDA do not support operator overload for half2 type, the header `./include/half2_operator_overload.cuh` will help our code compiled successfully.
-  Noted that some newer version of CUDA does support most of the operator overload defined in the above header file.
-In these cases, we need to remove the conflict definition from `half2_operator_overload.cuh` to avoid compiler complain.
+  Noted that some newer versions of CUDA does support most of the operator overload defined in the above header file.
+In these cases, we need to remove the conflict definitions from `half2_operator_overload.cuh` to avoid compiler complain.
   The current half2_operator_overload may receives complain from some earlier or later CUDA than our test version `CUDA 10.0`.
 If it does not work, feel free to open issue in this repository, I will try my best to help.
 ### Microbenchmarking the approx math library
   The folder `./microbenchmarkSFU/benchmarks/` contains the simple micro benchmark to measure accuracy and performance of various default math function in CUDA and our approximate equivalence.